 “I just found out that I have cancer.
 What should I eat?"

 Nutrition counseling during treatment can identify the type of diet you should follow to reduce the negative effects of radiation and chemotherapy, and to help you maintain a healthy weight.
-Your dietician can also suggest appetizing, healthy meals and snacks that are easy to prepare, eat, and digest.
+Your dietitian can also suggest appetizing, healthy meals and snacks that are easy to prepare, eat, and digest.

 Research shows that eating the right foods at the right time can have a significant effect on healing and recovery.
 Eating well during your treatment can help: